icub-tech-iit/ergocub-software/README.md

 make
 (make install)
 ```
-`ergocub` model needs [Gazebo YARP Plugins v4.6.0](https://github.com/robotology/gazebo-yarp-plugins/releases/tag/v4.6.0) in order to be used.
+`ergocub` model needs [Gazebo YARP Plugins v4.6.0](https://github.com/robotology/gazebo-yarp-plugins/releases/tag/v4.6.0) or higher in order to be used.

 ## URDF generation
 This repo hosts the `ergoCub` urdf, enabling the cmake flag `ERGOCUB_MODEL_GENERATE_SIMMECHANICS` it is possible to generate it from simmechanics xml.